Phoenix-ju/greenhouses-in-France/README.md

 ([code for json conversion](https://github.com/microsoft/GlobalMLBuildingFootprints/blob/main/scripts/make-gis-friendly.py))

 ###### The next step in GIS after data processing.
-From the OSM data, using the Automatic Classification plugin, we extract greenhouse samples.
-Once we have identified the greenhouse samples, we intersect them with "ILOTS_ANONYMES & PARCELLES_GRAPHIQUES".
-Then, we overlay the building footprints on the intersected areas to identify buildings that overlap with the "ilots parcelles" fields.
-From these buildings, we select the ones that match the greenhouse criteria based on spectral assessment from OSM.
+From the OSM data, using the Automatic Classification Plugin, greenhouse samples(GS) were extracted.
+Once GS have been identified, the intersection with "ILOTS_ANONYMES & PARCELLES_GRAPHIQUES" data was made.
+Then, i overlayed the building footprints on the intersected areas to identify buildings that overlap with the "ilots parcelles" fields.
+From these buildings i selected ones that match the greenhouse criteria based on spectral assessment from OSM.

+###### Mission Landsat 8-9 OLI/TIRS C2L2(link)
+Landsat 8 and Landsat 9 are satellite missions equipped with advanced sensors.
+OLI (Operational Land Imager) captures data in multiple spectral bands, including visible and near-infrared ranges, providing detailed imaging of Earth's surface.
+TIRS (Thermal Infrared Sensor) measures thermal emissions and surface temperature using two channels operating in the long-wave infrared range.
+These missions enable the study of environmental changes, land use, and temperature analysis.

-###### Greenhouse signature identification in GIS Automatic classification plugin. (will be written here)
+###### Greenhouse signature identification in GIS Automatic classification plugin.

 Only greenhouses from the OSM building data that belonged to the Prealps de Provence region were selected.
 Then, a spectral signature was assigned to the greenhouses and overlaid on the building footprints data, which represents all the buildings in the region.
 During the overlay, houses that matched the spectral signature indicative of greenhouses were displayed.